Why I Chose At-Home Ketamine Over Clinic Visits

 Cost Effectiveness

 At-home treatment with Discreet Ketamine starts at $250 a month for the program (medication is billed separately by the compounding pharmacy).
-Clinic care runs $400 to $800 per session, and a typical course needs at least six sessions.
+Clinic care runs $400 to $800 per session, and a typical induction series spans 6 to 12 sessions over four to eight weeks.
 The financial difference made ongoing care sustainable rather than a short-term experiment.

 Integration Time